For what it’s worth, like most folks, I have an “innie.”

-Unfortunately if a bank goes, ahem, belly-up, then unsecured creditors are, by law, last in line when it comes to getting their money back; even the bank’s bond holders have more seniority.
+Unfortunately if a bank goes, ahem, belly-up, then unsecured creditors are, by law, near the back of the line when it comes to getting their money back; even the bank’s bond holders have more seniority.
 As such, there is often very little left for the unsecured creditors to recover.

 Of course, the banks don’t tell you that when you’re putting your hard-earned money in their institutions.
 Then again, if they did, I suspect at least a few more people would decide to hide their money elsewhere — or, at the very least, greatly reduce the amount of cash in their interest bearing accounts.

 Here are a few other points that I think many unwitting bank depositors fail to understand: